-Revisions to the investment policy are currently made as needed to incorporate policy or statutory changes affecting the City's investment program and daily investing activities.
-Policy revisions are generally technical in nature, such as process changes or language clarifications.
-Statutory changes are changes in state law affecting allowable investments or procedures related to investing activities.
-At this time the Goleta Investment Policy is in compliance with State Code.
+Staff recommends revisions to the annual investment policy, as needed, to incorporate policy or statutory changes affecting the City's investment program and daily investing activities.
+Policy revisions are technical in nature, such as process changes or language clarifications.
+Statutory changes are updates in state law affecting allowable investments or procedures related to investing activities.